William Recktenwald's Blog

 In March and again in July and August 2007 Recktenwald traveled to Uganda to teach as a volunteer at Makerere University and the Islamic University in Uganda, as well as to conduct workshops for news professionals in conjunction with the U.S. Embassy.

 While vacationing in Sri Lanka in 2004, Recktenwald was caught in the waters of the deadly tsunami.
-He wrote about his experience for the Chicago Tribune and returned to Sri Lanka in March 2005 to file additional stories for the St. Louis Post-Dispatch about the recovery efforts.
+He wrote about his experience for the Chicago Tribune (read the first person account) and returned to Sri Lanka in March 2005 to file additional stories for the St. Louis Post-Dispatch about the recovery efforts.
 During the March visit he gathered material for a report used by National Public Radio and aired by WSIU and Chicago Public Radio.

-He was invited by the U.S. Department of State to conduct a series of training sessions for journalists in Maldives and Sri Lanka as well as a series of public lectures about American journalism during January 2006.
+He was invited by the U.S. Department of State to conduct a series of training sessions for journalists in Maldives and Sri Lanka as well as a series of public lectures about American journalism during January 2006 as part of the Distinguished Speaker Program.

 At SIU he is a University Housing faculty associate and a member of the International Friends Club.
 He oversees an innovative program for Kellogg Hall a student residence for those studying in the College of Mass Communication and Media Arts.
 In this position he coordinates activities to enhance the learning experience for students.
-In 2007 Recktenwald received the University’s Outstanding RSO Adviser Award for his work with the NABJ.
+In 2007 Recktenwald was selected to receive the University’s Outstanding RSO Adviser Award for his work with the NABJ.

 When Recktenwald retired from the Chicago Tribune he was the deputy Chicago bureau chief and a reporter.
 There he helped to develop the daily news report for the city and deploy a staff of 50 reporters who work from the Tribune Tower on metropolitan news.